irvirr4444/Inventari/frontend/README.md

 Examples:

-- Successful inventory action registration.
-- Successful transfer registration with source and destination countries.
+- Green snackbar: successful inventory action, transfer, history edit/delete, product deletion.
-- Validation errors when required fields are missing.
+- Validation errors when required fields are missing (inline in forms or snackbar for duplicate product in a row).
-- Errors from product creation, editing, or deletion.
+- Stock errors with full product name and code, e.g. insufficient stock on transfer or `Dalje`.

 Purpose: